stillagorilla/heypage/docs/OPEN_QUESTIONS.md

 2) Should the modal for create/edit be included once per page at the bottom of `<main>`, even if the trigger appears in page_actions row?

+## Create Business: categories + locations details

+Source: `create-business.html`

+Open questions:
+1) Category model:
+   - Is Category a fixed taxonomy (seeded list) or user-editable?
+   - Do we need both category + subcategory fields (the UI shows optgroups + options)?

+2) Location fields:
+   - Mock shows Address + ZIP + Country only.
+Do we need City/State at MVP?
+   - Is ZIP required for non-US countries?
+   - Should "Add another location" be dynamic JS or server-side add-another pattern?

+3) Image upload:
+   - Is this the business logo, cover image, or both?
+   - Do we need image cropping/resizing?